 When looking for propane fire tables, keep in mind the product's durability before purchasing it.

-Tabletop fire pits are available in a variety of configurations.
+Tabletop gas fire pits are available in a variety of configurations.
 As a result, you must devote time to inspecting these different components to guarantee that they will withstand the test of time.

 The heat output of gas tabletop fire pits is measured in BTUs (British thermal units).
 The more the BTUs, the greater the heat produced by the fire pit.
 Fire pits have BTU outputs ranging from 15,000 to 100,000 BTUs, depending on size, with most averaging 30,000 to 60,000 BTUs.

-Choosing a fire pit based simply on heat output may be deceiving.
+Choosing a table top fire pit based simply on heat output may be deceiving.
 Many additional variables, like ambient temperature, wind speed, and how close you sit, influence how much heat you feel radiating from the pit.
 Position your gas fire pit in an area where strong winds will not be able to reach it for the greatest results.

 The different kinds of tabletop fire pits may seem to serve the same purpose.
 There is a varying degree of safety with each design of a tabletop fire pit.
 Certain tabletop gas fire pit designs conceal any flames that are generated.
 Other designs make no effort to hide the flames.
 They just let the flames burn as they pleased.
 The pace and manner in which a flame burns can help determine how safe it is and if it can be left alone on your patio without monitoring.

 If you reside in an area without children, you may not have any need to be concerned if the design of a tabletop fire pit allows it to burn freely.
 However, if you have children.
-You should get a tabletop fire pit with a design that allows youngsters to feel as secure as possible near it.
+You should get a tabletop gas fire pit with a design that allows youngsters to feel as secure as possible near it.

 System of Ignition

-Manual (or "match light"), spark ignition, or electronic ignition are the three main methods for lighting a gas fire pit.
+Manual (or "match light"), spark ignition, or electronic ignition are the three main methods for lighting a table top gas fire pit.
 Each method has advantages.
 Local fire regulations may govern the kind you choose, so contact your local fire department if you have any questions.

 Matchlight/manual ignition: A manual ignition gas fire pit, as the name implies, needs the use of a lighter or a match to light the gas every time you wish to start a fire.
 Although this technique requires a little more work, it is dependable since very little can go wrong.
 Simply turn the gas on and apply the flame.